Spectra of subrings of cohomology generated by characteristic classes for fusion systems: Varieties and Quillen stratification

 In particular, we have:

 \begin{prop} Suppose $R=H^*(\cF;\FF_p) \subseteq H^*(S;\FF_p)$.
 Then, \begin{itemize} \item[(1)] $R$ is large and natural; \item[(2)] $\cC(R)$ is exactly $\cE(\cF)$. \end{itemize}

 \end{prop}

-\begin{proof} (1) follows from Lemma \ref{l:glcid} since the regular representation of $S$ is $\cF$-stable (e.g., because the restriction to any subgroup $P\geq S$ is a direct sum of $|S:P|$ copies of the regular representation of $P$).
-More specifically, naturality follows because the action of the Steenrod algebra on the cohomology of each pair of subgroups $P,Q\leq S$ commutes with the maps induced by any homomorphism $\phi:P\rightarrow Q$ in $\cF$.
-A consequence of the argument in \cite{L17} which proves Theorem \ref{t:linckisog} is that the morphisms $\varphi \in \Hom_\cF(E_1,E_2)$ are exactly those for which the diagram (\ref{e:comm}) commutes when $P=S$ and $R=H^*(\cF;\FF_p)$.
-Thus (2) follows from Theorem \ref{t:glmain} since $R$ is large and natural by (1). \end{proof}
+\begin{proof} $R$ is large since the regular representation of $S$ is $\cF$-stable, and naturality follows because the action of the Steenrod algebra on the cohomology of each pair of subgroups $P,Q\leq S$ commutes with the maps induced by any homomorphism $\phi:P\rightarrow Q$ in $\cF$.
+A consequence of the argument in \cite{L17} which proves Theorem \ref{t:linckisog} is that the morphisms $\varphi \in \Hom_\cF(E_1,E_2)$ are exactly those for which the diagram (\ref{e:comm}) commutes with $R=H^*(\cF;\FF_p)$, proving (2). \end{proof}